peterhinch/micropython-iot/pb_link/README.md

 server app.
 ID's must be newline-terminated and must not include other newlines.

 Subclasses must define a synchronous `start` bound method.
 This takes no args.
-Typically it lunches user coroutines.
+Typically it launches user coroutines.

 # 5. ESP8266 crash detection